DevonHope/Meme-to-CC/README.md

 ## Summary
   Grab memes from a subreddit for memes, I will use r/highqualitymemes, and send them to a google photos folder for a chromecast to use as wallpapers for a TV.
 This is a very basic python3 script intended for individual home use.
-  - USES: Reddit API, Google Photos API, python3+.
+  - USES: Reddit API, Google Photos API, python3+, Java 1.8

 ## Pre-Req
   - change 'redditAPI.txt' values to match your own